 The hike begins at a kiosk in the southwest corner of the parking area.
 Just ahead, you'll notice a triple-yellow blaze on a tree, which marks the start of the Vista Loop Trail.
 Follow the yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.
 In another 250 feet, the green-dot-on-orange-blazed River Trail begins on the left, but you should continue ahead on the wide dirt road, following the southern shore of Scarlet Oak Pond (formerly the site of a gravel quarry).

+In 500 feet, follow the Vista Loop Trail as it turns sharply left, leaving the wide dirt road and the Pond Loop Trail, and crosses a wooden footbridge.
 The Vista Loop Trail now begins to climb on a moderately steep grade.
 After a short level stretch, followed by a brief climb over a rock outcrop, it arrives at Hawk Rock.
 This east-facing ledge offers an expansive view over much of Bergen County, with Ramapo College in the foreground on the left.
 Lake Henry is directly ahead, with Scarlet Oak Pond to the south (right).

 The Vista Loop Trail now bends to the left and continues to ascend.
 After a steep, rocky climb, the trail levels off and soon emerges on an open rock ledge with a panoramic east-facing view.
 The view from this Cactus Ledge is even broader than that from Hawk Rock, with the New York City skyline visible on the horizon on a clear day.
 You’ll also notice several clumps of prickly pear cactus – the only native American cactus that grows east of the Rocky Mountains.
 You’ve climbed about 400 vertical feet to reach this spectacular viewpoint, so you’ll want to take a break here.